zposten/postenz_web/assets/recipes/recipe-omlet.md

 ## Preparation

-#### Bacon
+### Bacon
 1. Cook bacon, save grease
 1. Break up into small pieces

-#### Potatoes
+### Potatoes
+1. Peel potatoes
+1. Dice into small cubes (or you know, rectangular prisms).
-1. Heat up most of a bottle of pure vegetable oil until potatoes sizzle when placed in them
+1. Pour most of a bottle of pure vegetable oil into a large frying pan and heat until potatoes sizzle when placed in.
 1. Let sit for five minutes (stir too early and the potatoes will turn to mush).
-1. Stir until cooked
+1. Stir until potato cuboids are golden brown.
-1. Place the potatoes in a large bowl lined with a paper towel
+1. Dump the potatoes in a large bowl lined with paper towel

-#### Eggs
+### Eggs
 1. 2 eggs/omelet
-1. Add a quarter cup of milk for five eggs
+1. Add a quarter cup of milk for every five eggs
 1. Add about a shake of each salt and pepper per egg for flavoring